About SAR testing

 According to the requirement of the RED, the CE mark is still applicable and must be attached on the radio equipment.

-The CE marking indicates that the product is not harmful to the health of its consumers, nor is it harmful to the environment and meet the requirements of all applicable European Directives.
+The CE marking indicates that the product is not harmful to the health of its users, nor is it harmful to the environment and meet the requirements of all applicable European Directives.
 However, it should be taken into consideration that the CE mark is not a symbol of product quality.

 If you have any questions or need assistance, contact us.
 We are happy to help you!